winitzki/scall/tutorial/programming_dhall.md

     in functorFreeFilterable /\ { deflate }
 ```

-To formulate the free filterable functor construction as a free $P$-typeclass, we  rewrite the typeclass evidence type in the form `∀(a : Type) → P F a → F a` with a suitable `P : (Type → Type) → Type → Type`.
+To formulate the free filterable functor construction as a free $FM$-typeclass, we  rewrite the typeclass evidence type in the form `∀(a : Type) → P F a → F a` with a suitable `P : (Type → Type) → Type → Type`.
 Looking at the type signature of `deflate`, we find that a suitable `P` is defined by:

 ```dhall